 The Icebox Cardi is vintage inspired and flattering on a curvy body.
 Enjoy this quick top down cardigan!

 The Egmont Shawl is an easy asymmetrical shawl that starts with just a few stitches.
-I love that it only takes one ball of Red Heart’s It’s a Wrap Rainbow.
+I love that it’s the perfect project to take on the go

 Stauffer Shawl Tunisian Crochet Pattern